 Did the vibrations begin once it was installed?

 This would indicate that the pump was not properly mounted to your equipment pad or filtration system.
-Call Leslie’s Service at 800-537-5437 or submit a Pool Service Request Form for assistance.
+Submit a Pool Service Request Form for assistance.

 Is the voltage correct?